-Programme and Budget 2022-23, in particular Outcome 3: Economic, social and environmental transitions for full, productive and freely chosen employment and decent work for all.
+Programme and Budget 2022-23 and 2024-25, in particular Outcome 3: Economic, social and environmental transitions for full, productive and freely chosen employment and decent work for all.

 The ILO values diversity.
-We welcome applications from qualified women and men, particularly those with disabilities and from non - or under - represented member States.
-If needed, reasonable accommodation will be provided in the recruitment phase as well as during the JPO assignment to ensure equality of opportunities.
+We welcome applications from qualified women and men, particularly those with disabilities.